 Samsung Galaxy S8 design and build quality

 As I said at the beginning of this review, holding the S8 just feels right.
-The slight change in dimensions from the previous generation is too slight to make a real difference.
+The slight change in dimensions (the device is a little longer than the Galaxy S7) from the previous generation is too slight to make a real difference.

-The same isn't true of the display though.
+The same isn't true of the display though, where Samsung has done a really nice job.
 The new Samsung flagship's display makes use of 83.6 percent of the surface space, while its predecessor uses just 72.1 percent.
-The difference in display size has a much bigger impact on the experience than the phone being an extra 6.5 mm taller than the S7.
+The difference in display size has a much bigger impact on the experience than the phone being an extra 6.5 mm longer than the S7.

 The optimization has allowed the South Korean manufacturer to put a 5.8-inch screen on the Galaxy S8 while keeping the phone virtually the same size as the previous generation.
 To do this, it was necessary to ditch the physical home button on the front - making it the first of its series to do so.